djonasson/djonasson-vim/README.markdown

     :tabnew - create new tab
     :tabe filename - open filename in a new tab gt - switch between tabs

+## Folds

+  zf[region] - creates a fold
+  zR - open all folds
+  zM - close all folds
+  zo - open fold at cursor
+  zO - open all folds at cursor
+  zc - close fold at cursor
+  zd - delete the fold at cursor zE - delete all folds
+  [z - move to start of open fold
+  ]z - move to end of open fold

 ## Macros
     q{0-9,a-Z} - start recording macro (stop by hitting q again)